William Warren Baldwin

-William Warren Baldwin (April 25, 1775 – January 8, 1844) was a doctor, businessman, lawyer, judge, architect and reform politician in Upper Canada.
+William Warren Baldwin (April 25, 1775 – January 8, 1844) was a medical doctor, businessman, lawyer, judge, architect and reform politician in Upper Canada.
 He, and his son Robert Baldwin, are recognized for having introduced the concept of "responsible government", the principle of cabinet rule on which Canadian democracy is based.

 Early life

-William Warren Baldwin was born in County Cork, Ireland in 1775 of Robert Baldwin Sr. William graduated from the medical school at the University of Edinburgh in 1797.
+William Warren Baldwin was born in County Cork, Ireland, in 1775 of Robert Baldwin Sr. and Barbara Spread.
+William graduated from the medical school at the University of Edinburgh in 1797.
 Faced with the prospect of the uprising of the Society of United Irishmen in 1798, he came to Upper Canada with his father and family, arriving in July 1799.
-The family moved to Durham County, where he became a lieutenant-colonel in the Durham militia and a justice of the peace in 1800.
+The family moved to Clarke Township in Durham County (his father acquired land at the foot of Toronto Street between Wilmot Creek and Bond Head) where he became a lieutenant-colonel in the Durham militia and a justice of the peace in 1800.
 William found few patients in Durham, so he moved to the town of York (Toronto) and took up other occupations.
 In 1803, he was admitted to the bar and, in 1809, he became a district court judge.
 He served several terms as Treasurer of the Law Society of Upper Canada.

 William married Phœbe Willcocks, daughter of William Willcocks, in 1803.
 Phœbe and her unmarried sister inherited the estate of their father in 1813, and their cousin Elizabeth Russell in 1822.
 William inherited his father Robert Baldwin Sr's 200-acre estate in 1817.
 With this wealth they built an estate in 1818 on the future site of Spadina House and laid out the grand avenue, Spadina, that was to link it to the city.
 The house burned down in 1835 and was rebuilt on the same foundations.
 The current building was built on the original foundations.